MicrosoftDocs/well-architected/well-architected/index.md

 :::image type="content" source="./_images/well-architected-review.png" alt-text="Screenshot of the Microsoft Azure Well-Architected Review." lightbox="./_images/well-architected-review.png":::

-We also recommend that you use *Azure Advisor* and *Advisor Score* to identify and prioritize opportunities to improve the posture of your workloads.
-Both services are free to all Azure users and align to the five pillars of the Well-Architected Framework:
+We also recommend using *Azure Advisor* and *Advisor Score* to identify and prioritize opportunities to improve your workload.
+Both services are free to all Azure users and align with the five pillars of the Well-Architected Framework:

 - *Azure Advisor* is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
 It analyzes your resource configuration and usage telemetry.
-It recommends solutions that can help you improve the reliability, security, cost effectiveness, performance, and operational excellence of your Azure resources.
+It recommends solutions that can help you improve the reliability, security, cost-effectiveness, performance, and operational excellence of your Azure resources.
 Learn more about [Azure Advisor](/azure/advisor/).

 - *Advisor Score* is a core feature of Azure Advisor that aggregates Advisor recommendations into a simple, actionable score.
-This score enables you to tell at a glance if you're taking the necessary steps to build reliable, secure, and cost-efficient solutions.
-It helps to prioritize the actions that yield the biggest improvement to the posture of your workloads.
-The Advisor Score consists of an overall score, which can be further broken down into five category scores corresponding to each of the Well-Architected pillars.
-Learn more about [Advisor Score](/azure/advisor/azure-advisor-score).
+This score lets you tell at a glance if you're taking the necessary steps to build reliable, secure, and cost-efficient solutions.
+It helps to prioritize the actions that yield the most significant improvement to the posture of your workload.
+The Advisor Score consists of an overall score, which can be broken down into five categories corresponding to each Well-Architected pillar.
+You can learn more about [Advisor Score](/azure/advisor/azure-advisor-score).

 ## Reliability

 A reliable workload is both *resilient* and *available*.
 [Resiliency](./resiliency/index.yml) is the ability of the system to recover from failures and continue to function.
-The goal of resiliency is to return the application to a fully functioning state after a failure occurs.
+The goal of resiliency is to return the application to a fully functioning state after failure.
 Availability is whether your users can access your workload when they need to.

 For more information about resiliency, watch the following video that shows you how to start improving the reliability of your Azure workloads: